-Acelarin has been evaluated in one Phase 1 dose-ranging clinical trial and one Phase 1b dose-ranging clinical trial for recurrent ovarian cancer, and is currently being evaluated in multiple clinical trials, including a Phase 3 clinical trial for patients with biliary tract cancer, a Phase 1b clinical trial for patients with platinum-resistant ovarian cancer, and Phase 3 clinical trial for patients with metastatic pancreatic cancer for which enrollment has been suspended.
+Acelarin has been evaluated in multiple clinical trials: a Phase 1 dose-ranging clinical trial for patients with advanced solid tumors; a Phase 1b dose-ranging clinical trial for patients with patients with recurrent ovarian cancer; a Phase 1b clinical trial for patients with biliary tract cancer; and a Phase 2 clinical trial for patients with platinum-resistant ovarian cancer.
+Acelarin is currently being evaluated in a Phase 3 clinical trial for patients with biliary tract cancer and a Phase 3 clinical trial for patients with metastatic pancreatic cancer for which enrollment has been suspended.

-The vast majority of patients in the completed Phase 1 and Phase 1b trials were resistant or refractory to all existing standards of care and yet a high proportion obtained significant tumor regression or stable disease when treated with Acelarin.
-All of these investigator-sponsored trials were, or in the case of the ongoing Phase 1b trial are being, conducted in the United Kingdom under a clinical trial authorization, or CTA, by the Medicines and Healthcare products Regulatory Agency, or MHRA.
-The completed Phase 1 and Phase 1b trials were designed to assess the safety, pharmacokinetics and clinical activity of Acelarin as monotherapy or in combination with carboplatin.
-The ongoing Phase 1b trial is designed to assess the safety, pharmacokinetics and clinical activity of Acelarin in combination with cisplatin.
+The majority of patients in the completed Phase 1, Phase 1b and Phase 2 trials were resistant or refractory to all existing standards of care and yet a high proportion obtained significant tumor regression or stable disease when treated with Acelarin.
+These completed trials were designed to assess the dose, safety, pharmacokinetics and clinical activity of Acelarin as monotherapy or in combination with cisplatin or carboplatin.

-Acelarin: Phase 1 clinical trial (PRO-001).
+Acelarin: Phase 1 clinical trial (PRO-001)

 In the completed Phase 1 trial, 68 patients with advanced solid tumors and metastatic disease that had previously been treated with other systemic anti-cancer therapies received Acelarin as monotherapy at doses ranging from 375 mg/m 2 to 1,000 mg/m 2.
-All of these patients had rapidly progressing recurrent disease, had received on average 2.7 prior lines of chemotherapy, and had exhausted all other standard treatment options.
+All of these patients had rapidly progressing recurrent disease, had received on average 3.0 prior lines of chemotherapy, and had exhausted all other standard treatment options.
 Initial signs of efficacy were evaluated using the standard scoring system known as Response Evaluation Criteria In Solid Tumors, or RECIST.
 A subset of 49 patients received two or more cycles of Acelarin, equivalent to two or more months of therapy, and had at least one follow-up radiographic assessment to measure changes in tumor size.
 Of these patients, five achieved a partial response, with at least a 30% decrease in tumor size, although not all of these five patients received a final confirmatory scan as technically required by the RECIST criteria for classification as a partial response.
 Another 33 patients had tumors that either decreased by up to 30% or increased by less than 20% and were scored as having stable disease.
 This resulted in an overall disease control rate, the combination of both partial response and stable disease, of 78% in the total 49-patient evaluable population.

-The following graph illustrates the best percentage change from baseline tumor size in the 49 evaluable patients.
+The following graph illustrates the best percentage change from baseline in tumor size in the 49 evaluable patients.
 Asterisks in the graph below indicate patients who had disease progression as a result of a new lesion rather than an increase in size of any existing measurable tumors.
 These patients are accordingly not included in the partial response or stable disease classifications.
-The median progression-free survival in the 49 evaluable patients was 4.0 months with a range of two to 25 months.
+The median progression-free survival in the 49 evaluable patients was 4.0 months with a range of 1 to 25 months.
 Of the 33 patients who achieved stable disease, 32 maintained stable disease for at least 12 weeks.